harrywuhust2022/Adv-Crowd-analysis/README.md

 # Towards Adversarial Patch Analysis and Certified Defense against Crowd Counting
+This work is done when working as the research asistant in Big Data Security and Information Itelligence Lab, supervised by Prof.Pan Zhou.
+And we corperate with the researchers in Duke University ([Dr.Wang](https://wangbinghui.net) and [Dr.Li](https://sites.duke.edu/angli))
-This is the official implementation code of paper submitted to ACM MM 2021.
+*This is the official implementation code of paper submitted to ACM MM 2021.

-We are the first work to evaluate the adversarial robustness of crowd counting both theoretically and empirically.
+*We are the first work to evaluate the adversarial robustness of crowd counting both theoretically and empirically.

-Thanks for the insightful discussions with Weizhe Liu (the author of Coxtext-Aware-Crowd-Counting)
+*Thanks for the insightful discussions with Weizhe Liu (the author of Coxtext-Aware-Crowd-Counting)

-Thanks for the repo of Optical Flow Attack (ICCV2019) [repo](https://github.com/anuragranj/flowattack), this repo is inspired from it.
+*Thanks for the repo of Optical Flow Attack (ICCV2019) [repo](https://github.com/anuragranj/flowattack), this repo is inspired from it.

 ## Requirement
 1. Install pytorch 1.4.0+